-(§9 - entire page) Each word shall be counted as one word except as specified on this page.
-The following are the guidelines for computing the word count: The title of the office, name, district, age, and occupation lines are not included in the word count -only the text is counted.
+The title of the office, name, district, age, and occupation lines are not included in the word count -only the text is counted.
 For voter-nominated offices, the party preference line is also not included in the word count.

 Punctuation marks are not included in the word count.
-Symbols such as "&" (and), and "#" (number/pound) are not considered punctuationeach symbol is counted as one word Dictionary wordsone word The words "a", "the", "and", and "an" are counted as individual words.
-W All proper nouns including geographical names and names of personsone word Examples: County of Orange, Orange County, San Juan Capistrano, City of Brea, Gus Enright, Jane Smith.
-Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.Cone word Acronymsone word Regularly hyphenated words appearing in any generally available standard reference dictionary published in the United States within 10 years preceding the election.
-(Each part of all other hyphenated words shall be counted as a separate word)one word Datesone word Whole numbers - Digits (1 or 10 or 100, etc.)each word counts as one word Spelled out (one or ten or one hundred) Names of thingseach word counts as one word L.A. basketball team (three words) Numeric combinations (1973, 18 1/2, 1971-73, 5%)one word Monetary amounts (if the dollar sign is used with figures - \$1,000)one word Spelled out (one thousand dollars) Telephone/fax numbersone word E-mail and website addressesone word If the text exceeds the word limit, the candidate must delete or change a sufficient number of words, or a sentence, to put the statement within the required word limit before the statement is filed.
+Symbols such as "&" (and), and "#" (number/pound) are not considered punctuation..... each symbol is counted as one word Dictionary words......one word The words "a", "the", "and", and "an" are counted as individual words.
+All proper nouns including geographical names and names of persons......one word Examples: County of Orange, Orange County, San Juan Capistrano, City of Brea, Gus Enright, Jane Smith.
+Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.C.....one word Acronyms.....one word Regularly hyphenated words appearing in any generally available standard reference dictionary published in the United States within 10 years preceding the election.
+(Each part of all other hyphenated words shall be counted as a separate word)......one word Dates......one word Whole numbers - Digits (1 or 10 or 100, etc.).....one word Spelled out (one or ten or one hundred).....each word counts as one word Names of things.....each word counts as one word L.A. basketball team (three words) Numeric combinations (1973, 18 1/2, 1971-73, 5%)......one word Monetary amounts (if the dollar sign is used with figures - \$1,000)......one word Spelled out (one thousand dollars).....each word counts as one word

+If the text exceeds the word limit, the candidate must delete or change a sufficient number of words, or a sentence, to put the statement within the required word limit before the statement is filed.
 The candidate should correct any misspellings before the statement is filed.
 Other than formatting requirements, your statement will be printed as filed.
-The submitted statement must be typed.
-No word will be printed in "ALL CAPS", bolding or underlining.
-Do not use bullet points, stars, asterisks, or numbers that bolding or underlining.
-Do not use bullet points, stars, asterisks, or numbers that function as bullet points to block-indent paragraphs.